Brisbane's Economic Development Plan

 In 2012, Brisbane City Council launched Brisbane’s Economic Development Plan 2031 to ensure Brisbane is prepared for future growth in the city’s economy and infrastructure.
 The plan won the 2012 Strategic Planning Regional Category of the Economic Development Australia Awards.

-Council continues to work together with its Economic Development Board, Brisbane Marketing, to deliver on this award-winning plan to strengthen Brisbane’s economy to secure long term success and economic prosperity.
+Council continues to work together with its Economic Development Board, Brisbane Economic Development Agency, to deliver on this award-winning plan to strengthen Brisbane’s economy to secure long term success and economic prosperity.

 Delivering the Key Priorities